harnish7576/CustomREST_API/README.md

 All responses are in JSON format.

+## Using Postman for Testing

+1. Open Postman on your computer.

+2. Use the provided examples or refer to the API endpoints section to construct requests.

+3. Set the request URL to the appropriate endpoint, e.g., `http://localhost:8000/users`.

+4. Choose the HTTP method (GET, POST, PATCH, DELETE).

+5. If applicable, add a JSON request body for POST and PATCH.

+6. Click "Send" to execute the request.

+7. View the response with status code and JSON data.

+8. Test all CRUD operations using Postman.

 ## Error Handling

 The API handles basic error scenarios and provides appropriate error messages and status codes.

-## Examples

-You can use tools like Postman or `curl` to interact with the API and test the endpoints.

 ## Conclusion